Confidence regions for a persistence diagram of a single image with one or more loops: Conclusions and discussions

 For future research, we aim to extend the {\bf parTDA} framework to include time and continuous functions or point-cloud data settings.
-An extension of {\bf parTDA} to point-cloud data can be directly compared to the methods of \cite{Fasy_2014}.
-In Section~\ref{sec:simulations}, {\bf sTDA} uses the $L_\infty$ distance between images to estimate the confidence regions as opposed to the bottleneck distance between persistence diagrams to be consistent with the \cite{Fasy_2014} approach.
+An extension of {\bf parTDA} to point-cloud data can be directly compared to the methods of \cite{14}.
+In Section~\ref{sec:simulations}, {\bf sTDA} uses the $L_\infty$ distance between images to estimate the confidence regions as opposed to the bottleneck distance between persistence diagrams to be consistent with the \cite{14} approach.
 The confidence regions are smaller using the bottleneck distance (though still significantly larger than the {\bf parTDA} confidence regions), but the coverage is still at $100\%$.
 We are interested in investigating why these confidence regions are large for both the point cloud and image settings.

 Another possible direction is to add a probabilistic element to the image segmentation, such as fuzzy clustering, to reduce false positive loops detected in the pattern.
+As mentioned in Section~\ref{sec:segmentation}, a limitation of parTDA is its reliance on correct segmentation.
 For instance, the segmentation may introduce a loop that is not part of the underlying pattern but is also matched to a loop found using {\bf tTDA}.
 While {\bf parTDA} is designed to build confidence regions, they can also be applicable to hypothesis testing to separate topological signal from noise.
 The performance of {\bf parTDA} as a hypothesis testing framework is a topic of future investigation.